 A PATIENT is ready for discharge when:

-However if the PATIENT's condition deteriorates while awaiting discharge, the decision may be taken to end the Mental Health Delayed Discharge Period, and the Consultant Episode (Hospital Provider) and Hospital Provider Spell continue.
+However if the PATIENT's condition deteriorates while awaiting discharge, the decision may be taken to end the Mental Health Delayed Discharge Period, and the Care Professional Admitted Care Episode and Hospital Provider Spell continue.

-Multiple Mental Health Delayed Discharge Periods may occur during a single Consultant Episode (Hospital Provider), and within a single Hospital Provider Spell (though they may occur in different Consultant Episodes (Hospital Provider) within that Hospital Provider Spell).
+Multiple Mental Health Delayed Discharge Periods may occur during a single Care Professional Admitted Care Episode, and within a single Hospital Provider Spell (though they may occur in different Care Professional Admitted Care Episodes within that Hospital Provider Spell).

 This supporting information is also known by these names: